jasonamark/jasonamark/README.md

 #### Development Tools

-My tools allow me to manipulate the digital environment, turning abstract data into interactive, engaging experiences that enchant audiences.
+My tools allow me to manipulate the digital environment, turning abstract data into interactive, engaging immersive experiences that enchant audiences.
 I use code to paint dynamic landscapes where each interaction tells a story and every detail contributes to the immersive tapestry of the user's experience.

 <table>
   <tr>